brichards21/anime-proj-site/index.md

 (low, medium, high) and concatenate/collapse them together.

-In order to get meaningful analyses, we will remove stop words from the [Snowball stop word list](http://snowball.tartarus.org/algorithms/english/stop.txt).
+In order to get meaningful analyses, we will remove stop words from the synopses using the [Snowball stop word list](http://snowball.tartarus.org/algorithms/english/stop.txt).
 We’ll also add the words ‘source’ and ‘ann’ to the stop words list because they aren’t of contextual significance and often appear in MAL synopses.
-We check the frequency of the words that appear within synopses of lowly scored, medium scored, to highly scored anime on MAL.
+We check the frequency of the words that appear within synopses of lowly scored, medium scored, and highly scored anime on MAL.
 We retain information on the top 20 most frequent words that appear in each categorization of score.
-In order to scope out the most meaningful words, we will remove words that appear in all three of the 20 list for anime rated low, medium, and high.
-These words were one, world, school, new, life, however, high, two, can, day, time, now, young.
+In order to scope out the most meaningful words, we will remove words that appear in all three of the top 20 lists for anime rated low, medium, and high.
+These words were one, world, school, new, life, however, high, two, can, day, time, now, and young.

 And so we’re left with the following information -